NavinAananthan/DataGenie-Hackathon/README.md

  * problems occured :-

-     - The first problem occured is it is not forecasting correctly for the given sample time series dataset but working for other online time series dataset
+     - The first problem occured is it is not forecasting correctly for the given sample time series dataset but working for other online time series dataset.
+     - The forecast is not properly plotting while converting it into stationary.
+     - While doing API call for the date
-     - Didnt have time to implement the date functionality to find the predicted value for particular date
+     - Didnt have time to implement the date functionality to find the predicted value for particular date.
-     - Error while plotting in the UI part
+     - Error while plotting in the UI part.

  * Note: There are many features to take in consideration for the time series dataset but i have choosen only limited.